 If, in case, you are not sure how to create desktop shortcuts to apps and set keyboard shortcuts to them, follow given below directions.

 Launch apps using keyboard shortcuts in Windows 10

-Step 1: The first step is to create desktop shortcut for the app that you want to launch using keyboard shortcut.
-To do so, simply open the Start menu, and drag-and-drop app from the Start menu to the desktop to create desktop shortcuts for the selected app.
+Step 1: The first step is to create a desktop shortcut for the app that you want to launch using the keyboard shortcut.
+To do so, simply open the Start menu and drag-and-drop app from the Start menu to the desktop to create desktop shortcuts for the selected app.

 Before you begin dragging and dropping, make sure that you can see the desktop!

-In this article, we are creating keyboard shortcut to open the Mail app.
+In this article, we are creating a keyboard shortcut to open the Mail app.

 Step 2: Once the app shortcut is on desktop, right-click on it, and then click Properties.

-Step 3: Under the Shortcut tab, select the field next to Shortcut key.
+Step 3: Under the Shortcut tab, select the field next to the Shortcut key.

-Once done, click Apply button.
+Once done, click the Apply button.
 You may now try the newly created keyboard shortcut.